groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/document-merging/merge-dotx-files/_index.md

 ### Is GroupDocs.Merger compatible with .NET Core?
 Yes, GroupDocs.Merger is compatible with both .NET Framework and .NET Core.
 ### Where can I find additional support or documentation for GroupDocs.Merger?
-You can refer to the [GroupDocs.Merger documentation](https://reference.groupdocs.com/merger/net/) for detailed API reference and usage examples.
+You can refer to the [GroupDocs.Merger documentation](https://tutorials.groupdocs.com/merger/net/) for detailed API tutorials and usage examples.
 ### Does GroupDocs.Merger offer a free trial?
 Yes, you can access a [free trial version](https://releases.groupdocs.com/) to evaluate GroupDocs.Merger.
 ### How can I purchase a license for GroupDocs.Merger?